kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Automatic boot2docker setup <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 One more thing that I had been struggling with very long until I found a good solution: If you work with boot2docker, at reboot you will lose all data which is not saved at some safe place.
-In particular, crontab data is lost.
+In particular, crontab data and the home directory `/home/docker` is lost.
 Of course, data in the `tmp` directory is lost as well, but that's to be expected and rather nice.

 There is one place where you can manipulate the startup behavior: